-- The scheme the Parish Council have allocated is contained within a developable area of 0.7 Ha and the proposal is to deliver 20 homes as per the drawings attached. - The building types, layout and landscape scheme relate well to the adjoining Redding Court development in terms of scale and proximity - The layout and landscape scheme deliver a defensible southern boundary to the site to prevent any future encroachment of development into the countryside - The layout safeguards land that may be required for the widening of the operational railway land and the proposals have regard to the potential additional noise pollution from the railway and the realigned Grove Lane

-- The layout safeguards land that will be required for the realignment of Grove Lane - The scheme is accessed only from Redding Court provided this will not hinder delivery of the Grove Lane realignment.
+- The site is contained within a developable area of 0.7 Ha and delivers approximately 20 homes. - The site is only released for development once the local planning authority has approved the Grove Lane re-alignment under Policy PR3 of the Local Plan, accepting that the scheme may result in a smaller area of developable land or a phased release pending finalisation of the infrastructure improvements. - The building types, layout and landscape scheme relate well to the adjoining Redding Court development in terms of scale and proximity - The layout and landscape scheme deliver a defensible southern boundary to the site to prevent any future encroachment of development into the countryside - The layout safeguards land that may be required for the widening of the operational railway land under Policy DM47 of the Local Plan and the proposals have regard to the potential additional noise pollution from the railway and the realigned Grove Lane - The scheme is accessed only from Redding Court provided this will not hinder delivery of the Grove Lane realignment in which case a suitable alternative access may be delivered as part of the Grove Lane realignment..

 This site fronting on to Grove Lane (Ref: Site 15) lies outside the setting of the AONB and is conveniently located for walking trips to the school, public transport services and the Swan P.H.
 These requirements seek to ensure that the potential for adverse landscape effects or amenity effects on the adjoining Redding Court are successfully mitigated.
-They also ensure that the scheme does not compromise the proposals to upgrade and realign Grove Lane and the possible widening of the railway line corridor.
+Given its access requirement, the policy also ensures that the scheme is not released for development until the proposals to upgrade and realign Grove Lane and the railway bridge have been agreed, for which Policy PR3 of the Local Plan has safeguarded the northern part of the site.
+This deliverability of the site will be monitored in future reviews of the Neighbourhood Plan.
+Should it not be possible for a proposal to come forward in the plan period, then a future Plan may allocate an alternative site or depend on windfall housing schemes to make up any shortfall in housing delivery.